ARE YOU READY FOR A JOB INRESPIRATORY THERAPY? Associate in Applied Science (AAS)

 - Career Opportunities

-- For information on the job outlook in the respiratory therapy profession, visit the Bureau of Labor Statistics, and search specific job titles.
+- For information on the job outlook, visit the Bureau of Labor Statistics, and search specific job titles.
 Also available: information on median pay, entry-level education, number of jobs and more.

 - To learn about the top openings in specific cities across Missouri visit the Missouri Economic Research and Information Center.

 - For specific real-time information on wages and job prospects in the STLCC region, visit STLCC Career Coach.

 - STLCC Career and Employment Services (CES): On each campus CES offices provide services and resources to assist students and alumni in finding full-time or part-time, on-campus or off-campus, internship or co-op, permanent, seasonal or temporary employment.
 CES also assists employers who are looking for qualified applicants.
 Click Here

 Please visit www.stlcc.edu/fees for the most current information.
 Additional fees apply to some courses.
 Fees are subject to change.

 - St. Louis Community College provides a comprehensive financial aid program funded by federal, state and private agencies.
 Read More

 - STLCC provides a Net Price Calculator to help students estimate costs.
 Read More